contember/docs/docs/intro/quickstart.md

 ```

 1. We've added new `TableCell` and into it a `PageLinkById` component.
-2. This component is pretty simple - it will create a link to a component called `page` and sends id as parameter.
+2. This component is pretty simple - it will create a link to a component called `article` and sends id as parameter.
 Which is actually our edit page.
 3. Minor touch is use of `shrunk` with tells the cell to be as small as possible.

 ### Add pages to side menu